-Trade secrets are not specifically provided for in the Industrial Property Code; however, the infringement of non-disclosed information is deemed to be an unlawful administrative offence of unfair competition, which is similar to the concept of trade secret.
+Trade secrets are not specifically provided for in the Industrial Property Code; however, the infringement of undisclosed information is deemed to be an unlawful administrative offence of unfair competition, which is similar to the concept of trade secret.

-The Medicines Act lays down regulatory exclusivity as regards medicinal products protected by a patent.
+The Medicines Act lays down regulatory exclusivity regarding medicinal products protected by a patent.

-Concerning the system governing the protection of industrial property rights, laid down in the Portuguese Industrial Property Code, it is necessary to take into account the possibility of applying for protection at international and European level, in particular patent applications filed under the Patent Cooperation Treaty and under the European Patent Convention; in the case of trademarks, registrations protected at international level (Madrid Agreement and Protocol) and at Community level (Community trademark); in the case of designs or models, those filed at Community level (registered and non-registered Community design or model) and, in the case of designations of origin and geographical indications, international registrations filed under the Lisbon Agreement.
+Alongside the system governing the protection of industrial property rights laid down in the Portuguese Industrial Property Code, it is possible to apply for protection at international and European level, in particular patent applications can be filed under the Patent Cooperation Treaty and under the European Patent Convention; in the case of trademarks, registrations can be protected at international level (Madrid Agreement and Protocol) and at Community level (Community trademark); in the case of designs or models, applications can be filed at Community level (registered and non-registered Community design or model) and, in the case of designations of origin and geographical indications, international registrations can be filed under the Lisbon Agreement.

-1 António Andrade is an associate at Vieira de Almeida & Associados.
+António Andrade is a managing associate at Vieira de Almeida & Associados.